Embedded analytics is the technological capability to include analytics features and functions as an inherent part of another application.

 Embedded Analytics for SaaS Applications

-Reporting features for SaaS analytics within SaaS applications may seem like table stakes, but it’s often an area where SaaS companies can separate themselves from their competition.
+Reporting features for embedded SaaS analytics within SaaS applications may seem like table stakes, but it’s often an area where SaaS companies can separate themselves from their competition.
 Qrvey allows SaaS companies to create richer products and bring them to market faster while lowering development costs.

 Building embedded analytics in-house is a time-consuming and roadmap-intensive feature that SaaS companies don’t need to undertake.